11. Member functions¶

 is actually a

 pointer to a structure, rather than a structure itself.
-A pointer is
+In the following

 function, we use it to assign the value of this